-Then, during the week we met a group of men from England, one of which looked uncannily like Tom Cruise.
+Then, during the week, we met a group of men from England, one of which looked uncannily like Tom Cruise.
 I should have known she was on a mission when she dressed for the evening in a short leather skirt, fishnet hose, and high-heeled leather boots.
-We met the group after dinner at a disco bar.
+(Who even brings these clothes on a ski trip?)
+We met the group of Brits after dinner at a disco bar.
 I had a great time dancing, left around midnight, and went back to our hotel room where we had a Euro-style bed called a matrimonial — two mattresses in one frame.
 She and Mr. Cruise came staggering in at 3 AM and they got in bed with naked me.
 I really wasn’t interested in a threesome and arguing with drunks is never productive.
 I got up, put on sweats, and went down the hall to find my good friend Gary, who was sharing a room with Mario.
 The guys let me in and I curled up on a stuffed chair with an extra blanket and pillow.
 Aftermath: Dani turned out to be the least fun ever.
 But, the look on Mario’s sister’s face, when she knocked on their door the next morning and I opened it, was priceless.

-The other episode involved even more crazy bed swapping on a beach weekend.
-It began when I joined the trip very late and two trusted guy friends, Phil and Ken, who agreed to let me share their room, which, like all the others, had one large bed and an extra fold-out cot.
-I checked into Room 1 and went down to the waterfront.
+The other episode involved even crazier bed-swapping on a beach weekend.
+It began when I joined the trip very late and two trusted guy friends, Phil and Ken, agreed to let me share their room, which, like all the others, had one large bed and an extra fold-out cot.
+I expected to sleep on the cot.
+I checked into their room, which I’ll call Room 1, and went down to the waterfront.
 Phil’s ex-girlfriend soon approached me, said she really wanted to get back with him, and asked to trade places with me.
 She was rooming with Carol and she claimed all parties had agreed to this.
 I knew Carol, liked her, so we traded keys and I moved my luggage to Room 2.